Pls-Kill-Alex/Meow/README.md

 So , in general, what I've konw about myself so far is that i have moderate bipolar disorder and mild somatization, and most of the time I'm very happy and excited, but sometimes there's a period of depression, and if I looks like careful with you, don't worry, it's not your fault.
 If that happens, I'll only have the strength to interact with my friends

-I'm working hard to make money for psychiatrist and sertraline...so please don't say any hurtful things about these 😥orz
+I'm working hard to make money for psychiatrist and quetiapine fumarate tablets...so please don't say any hurtful things about these 😥orz

 I always like to talk nonsense, like this↑ lmaoo